MaksymZhuravel/magic-hat-test-task/README.md

 # Hogwarts Sorting Magic Hat Mobile Application

-Implement the mobile application based on React-Native for iOS & Android platforms that gives users the ability to guess the relationship between characters and Houses in a similar way to what Magic Hat did in Wizarding World.
+Implement the mobile application based on React-Native/TypeScript for iOS & Android platforms that gives users the ability to guess the relationship between characters and Houses in a similar way to what Magic Hat did in Wizarding World.

 > API: https://hp-api.onrender.com